 My Dotfile Favorites

 Dotfiles are used to customize your system.
-The “dotfiles” name is derived from the configuration files in Unix-like systems that start with a dot (e.g. .bash_profile
+The “dotfiles” name is derived from the configuration files in Unix-like systems that start with a dot (e.g. .bash_profile and .gitconfig).
+In this post I will share some of my most used configurations for some common dotfiles.

 .zshrc